Guy Branston: Plymouth Argyle

 He rejoined Plymouth Argyle later that month on a contract until the end of the 2012–13 campaign.
 "I know what Guy's all about, with his enthusiasm for the game.
 And he knows the game," said Argyle manager John Sheridan after Branston made his debut in a 2–1 win against Morecambe.
 "He probably talks too much, but I like him as a lad.
 You could see the lift the players got from him.
 He gets on with everyone, he talks to the younger players and tell them off when he has to.
 But he'll give them a hug when he has to."
 Branston was an ever-present in the team for the rest of the season, making a further 18 appearances as the club avoided relegation from the Football League.
 He signed a one-year contract extension in May 2013.

 His 2013–14 season was disrupted by niggling ankle and calf injuries, which limited him to 13 appearances by March 2014.
 A scan on Branston's ankle revealed he would not be able to play again for the rest of the season and, with little prospect of being offered a new contract, he was released by mutual consent to continue his ankle rehabilitation at home.

 Post playing career

 In February 2015, he joined Notts County as Chief Scout and was tasked with overseeing all areas of scouting and recruitment at Meadow Lane.
 In May 2016, he parted company with the club.

 In July 2016, he was appointed as the operations' manager at Nuneaton Town.

 Branston was appointed as Director of Recruitment and Development at Chesterfield on 1 April 2017.
 He became the caretaker manager of Chesterfield after the sacking of Gary Caldwell on 16 September 2017.
 Branston left Chesterfield by mutual consent the day before the club's appointment of Jack Lester.

 On 1 July 2017 Branston was appointed as an academy coach with Leicester City.

-A year later in 2018 Branston was appointed PDP Loans Manager which he held until 22 April 2022 when he left the club to become an agent.
+A year later in 2018 Branston was appointed PDP Loans Manager at Leicester City.
+He left the club on 22 April 2022 to become an agent.

+In 2023, Branston started Game Changer Football Agency alongside fellow former footballer and agent Lee Philpott.
+In 2024 founded Sport AI Consultants Company which is managing performance analytics data and help to optimize training programs.